VeronicaLaven/VeronicaLaven/README.md

   #### Certifications
   *  Udemy Git & GitHub Bootcamp – In Progress

-  *  Udemy The Complete SQL Bootcamp 2022: Go from Zero to Hero – 2022
+  *  Udemy The Complete SQL Bootcamp: Go from Zero to Hero – 2023

   *  Udemy R Programming A-Z™: R for Data Science with Real Exercises - 2022